 I have also made these delicious spuds using fresh thyme or rosemary, and you could add chopped garlic and or chopped fresh parsley at the end to add a flavour punch.
 Chilli could also rock if you are that way inclined.

 Roasted smashed new potatoes with Parmesan

 - ¼ cup of olive oil

-Brush a baking tray with olive oil and spread the potatoes evenly over it.
-Using a flat bottomed utensil, gently squash the potatoes down so that they squash fairly flat but remain intact.
+- Brush a baking tray with olive oil and spread the potatoes evenly over it.
+Using a flat-bottomed utensil, gently squash the potatoes down so that they squash fairly flat but remain intact.
 Drizzle olive oil over the potatoes and brush to evenly coat.
-Generously grind over the All for One spice mix.

-Remove form the oven and sprinkle the grated Parmesan over the potatoes and return to the oven for about 2 minutes to melt the cheese.
+- Remove from the oven and sprinkle the grated Parmesan over the potatoes and return to the oven for about 2 minutes to melt the cheese.